huginn/huginn/README.md

 In order to use the WeatherAgent you need an [API key with Wunderground](http://www.wunderground.com/weather/api/).
 Signup for one and then change the value of `api_key: your-key` in your seeded WeatherAgent.

+Note, Wunderground no longer offers free API keys.
+You can still use the WeatherAgent by setting the service key to darksky, and getting an [API key from DarkSky](https://darksky.net/dev).

 #### Disable SSL

 We assume your deployment will run over SSL.
 This is a very good idea!
 However, if you wish to turn this off, you'll probably need to edit `config/initializers/devise.rb` and modify the line containing `config.rememberable_options = { :secure => true }`.
 You will also need to edit `config/environments/production.rb` and modify the value of `config.force_ssl`.